Allen-Synthesis/EuroPi/software/contrib/quantizer.md

   octave.
 Note that if the input signal is less than 1 volt and the octave is set to 0, negative intervals may be clipped.

+## Screensaver

+After 20 minutes of idleness the screen on the EuroPi will go blank to prevent burn-in.
+It will continue to quantize inputs normally, just without visual feedback.

+To wake the screen back up, simply press either button once.

 ## Patch Idea